zeroeight15/BatchXSLT4InDesign/README.md

 To download 'ready to run' binaries for Windows and Mac OS X enter the folder 'binaries'.

+Or, as a programmer, click the button [ Clone or Download ]

 More is comming soon - working...